lvlrt/browserspear/README.md

 - look for persistance options in same manner as poisontab, Also try migration to other tabs
 - Penetration to system-level attacks
 - History of commands (up and down arrow key) -> prompt library
+- Guide with modules, builtup and options for loot retrieval

 # Examples how to inject
 TODO